Relative, local and global dimension in complex networks

-Until now we have considered systems with spatially embedded networks and the relationships between dimension and structure.
-But what about dynamical processes on networks?
-Using an SIR model on Watts Strogatz small-world networks~\cite{watts1998collective} and by scanning the infection probability $\beta$, we show that the local dimension of a node strongly predicts its infectiousness (Fig. \ref{fig:figure_sir}a).
-Below the critical regime of large infectiousness, we find that $\beta$ is positively correlated with the scale, i.e. the size of the local neighbourhood that should be considered grows with the infection probability.
-However, near criticality we observe a behavior similar to a phase transition, whereby the best time scale diverges towards values near unity, corresponding to the largest scale of the local dimension.
+{\bf Dimension in epidemic spreading.} What about dynamical processes on networks?
+In Fig.~\ref{fig:figure_sir}a we use an SIR model on Watts-Strogatz small-world networks~\cite{watts1998collective} and by scanning the infection probability $\beta$, we show that the local dimension of a node strongly predicts its infectiousness.
+Below the critical regime of large infectiousness, we find that infection probability is positively correlated with the scale, i.e. the size of the local neighbourhood that should be considered grows with the infection probability.
+However, near criticality $\beta_\mathrm{crit}$ (a threshold infection probability), we observe a behavior similar to a phase transition, whereby the time scale that local dimension correlates best with node infectiousness diverges towards values near unity, corresponding to the largest scale of the local dimension.

-We further computed the local dimension and SIR dynamics for small-world graphs whilst varying the probability of rewiring $p$ parameter, to interpolate between near regular graphs to random graphs.
-We find that the relationship between the optimal scale to determine local dimension and infectiousness of a node disappears with the randomness of the network (Fig.~\ref{fig:figure_sir}).
-At low $\beta$, node infectiousness is determined by the distance from hubs in a small-world graph and as $\beta$ increases, the spreading dynamics are faster and nodes further away can be infected.
-A local dimension with larger time horizons is therefore necessary to obtain a better prediction on node infectiousness.
-However, in random networks all nodes are on average at equal distance from hubs and no meaningful scale exists.
+We further computed the local dimension and SIR dynamics for small-world graphs whilst varying the probability of rewiring $p$ parameter, to interpolate between near regular graphs to Erd\H{o}s-R\'eyni random graphs.
+In Fig.~\ref{fig:figure_sir}b we observe that the relationship between the optimal scale to determine local dimension and infectiousness of a node disappears with the randomness of the network.
+At low $\beta$, node infectiousness is dominated by the distance from high degree nodes in a small-world graph and, as $\beta$ increases, the spreading dynamics accelerates and nodes further away can be infected.
+A local dimension at longer time scales $\tau$ is therefore necessary to obtain a better prediction on node infectiousness.
+However, in Erd\H{o}s-R\'eyni random networks all nodes are on average at equal distance from high degree nodes and no meaningful scale exists.

 We find similar linear relationships between $\beta$ and scale in a Delaunay grid graph (Fig.~\ref{fig:figure_sir}c) and the European power grid (Fig.~\ref{fig:figure_sir}d).
-The decrease in scale for the local dimension to be a good predictor beyond $\beta$ for both graphs echoed the results of high probability re-wiring in small-world graphs, suggesting that global graph structure becomes less important if the infection probability is sufficiently high.
+The decrease in scale for the local dimension to be a good predictor beyond $\beta_\mathrm{crit}$ for both graphs echoed the results of high probability re-wiring in small-world graphs, suggesting that global graph structure becomes less important if the infection probability is sufficiently high.